yarnpkg/berry/docs/plugin-system.md

 $ yarn add -D @berry/builder
 ```

-Then create an index file in `sources/index.ts`:
+Then create an index file (use TypeScript! just create an `index.ts` at the root of your plugin instead of the usual `index.js` - our builder will take care of it):

 ```
 import {Plugin}   from '@berry/core';